Charlotte Anderson

-Charlotte Morrison Anderson AM FRACP FRCP FACP FRCPCH (20 March 1915 – 15 April 2002) was an internationally renowned Australian scientist, physician and academic.
+Charlotte Morrison Anderson (20 March 1915 – 15 April 2002) was an Australian scientist, physician and academic.
 She pioneered the field of paediatric gastroenterology working on health issues including cystic fibrosis and coeliac disease.
 She was the first woman professor of paediatrics in the United Kingdom.

 Early life and education

 Anderson was born on 20 March 1915 in Melbourne, Australia.
 She attended high school in the city, going onto study science at the University of Melbourne, graduating with honours in 1936.
 The following year she completed a Masters of Science.
 For several years she worked as a research scientist before returning to university to study medicine, graduating in 1945 with honours.
 In 1955 became a Doctor of Medicine from the University of Melbourne with the thesis entitled "Diagnosis, Aetiology and Treatment of Coeliac Disease".